remiljw/lifi-devops/README.md

 ![infrastructure_diagram]

-This repo demonstrates a process of deploying an HTTP service to a K8s cluster using Helm running on an EC2 instance.
+This repo demonstrates a process of deploying an HTTP service to a K8s cluster  running on an EC2 instance.
 To get this setup running, you need to have this in place:

 # Prerequisites
 - AWS Account